-Teaching format reacting format Frontal lectures and hands-on labs (not evaluated).
-The lectures present the basic concepts, their realization in the open source systems studied in the course (e.g., Kafka, Flink, Spark), and their practical use with concrete examples.
+Applications of Stream Processing, including Complex Event Processing and Machine Learning Teaching format Frontal lectures and hands-on labs (not evaluated).
+The lectures present the basic concepts, their realization in the open- source systems studied in the course (e.g., Kafka, Flink, Spark), and their practical use with concrete examples.
 The labs permit students to practice the technologies of the course, by solving small tasks as part of guided tutorials often involving complete applications (from data ingestion to web front end) showcasing the use of these technologies.

-Learning outcomes Knowledge and understanding: D1.1 - Knowledge of the key concepts and technologies of data science disciplines D1.3 - Knowledge of principles, methods and techniques for processing data in order to make them usable for practical purposes, and understanding of the challenges in this field D1.4 - Sound basic knowledge of storing, querying and managing large amounts of data and the associated languages, tools and systems D1.5 - Knowledge of principles and models for the representation, management and processing of complex and heterogeneous data Applying knowledge and understanding: D2.1 - Practical application and evaluation of tools and techniques in the field of data science D2.2 - Ability to address and solve a problem using scientific methods Making judgments D3.2 - Ability to autonomously select the documentation (in the form of books, web, magazines, etc.) needed to keep up to date in a given sector Communication skills D4.1 - Ability to use English at an advanced level with particular reference to disciplinary terminology D4.3 - Ability to autonomously extend the knowledge acquired during the course of study D5.1 - Ability to autonomously keep oneself up to date with the developments of the most important areas of data science D5.3 - Ability to deal with problems in a systematic and creative way and to appropriate problem solving techniques.
-Assessment The assessment of the course is based on a project which is done during the semester and requires students to solve a concrete problem by using methods and technologies taught in the course (100% of the mark).
+Learning outcomes Knowledge and understanding: D1.1 - Knowledge of the key concepts and technologies of data science disciplines D1.3 - Knowledge of principles, methods and techniques for processing data in order to make them usable for practical purposes, and understanding of the challenges in this field D1.4 - Sound basic knowledge of storing, querying and managing large amounts of data and the associated languages, tools and systems D1.5 - Knowledge of principles and models for the representation, management and processing of complex and heterogeneous data Applying knowledge and understanding: D2.1 - Practical application and evaluation of tools and techniques in the field of data science D2.2 - Ability to address and solve a problem using scientific methods Making judgments D3.2 - Ability to autonomously select the documentation (in the form of books, web, magazines, etc.) needed to keep up to date in a given sector Communication skills D4.1 - Ability to use English at an advanced level with particular reference to disciplinary terminology D4.3 - Ability to structure and draft scientific and technical documentation Learning skills D5.1 - Ability to autonomously extend the knowledge acquired during the course of study D5.2 - Ability to autonomously keep oneself up to date with the developments of the most important areas of data science D5.3 - Ability to deal with problems in a systematic and creative way and to appropriate problem solving techniques.

+Assessment The assessment of the course is based on a project done during the semester and requires students to solve a concrete problem by using methods and technologies taught in the course (100% of the mark).